PrestaShop/SeamlessUpgradeToolbox/autoupgrade-scripts/README.md

-# Utility script to quickly test the autoupgade module
+# Utility script to quickly test the autoupgrade module

 The script allows testing the upgrade between 2 versions of PrestaShop, with the possibility of obtaining a database dump and comparing it with a dump from a fresh install.